-- i) Lender submits a request for reservation of funds to the Agency.
+All applications must be typed or printed neatly on the current forms on the HWS homeownership website at www.rchomelink.com.
+All forms should be filled out completely.
+Make sure applications are signed where required.
 Incomplete applications will not be accepted.
+All items must be included in initial submittal - faxes will not be accepted for the Reservation Phase.
+Applications that are missing any required items or contain white-out will not be processed and will be returned to the Lender.

+HOME FTHB Reservation: The following items are required in order to reserve funds for a specific borrower.
+HOME FTHB Reservations are accepted on a first come, first served basis.
+HWS will accept a maximum of two applications per lender branch, per day.
+The FTHB Administrator will review the following items according to the applicable HOME FTHB Manual guidelines and respond to any reservation request within ten (10) County working days.

-All items must be included in initial submittal faxes will not be accepted for the Reservation Phase.
-Reservations that are missing any required items will not be processed and will be returned to the Lender.
-Request must include all the following (see Forms Section of the HOME FTHB website for complete checklist). - 1) Cover Letter indicating mortgage company name and address, contact person, phone and fax numbers, email address, name of applicant, location (address) of home and any other information regarding the loan terms and/or homebuyers. - 2) First Time Home Buyer Assistance Reservation (FTHB-1) with wet signature(s) - 3) Certification of Applicant (FTHB-2) with wet signature(s) - 4) Homeownership Notice to Sellers and Disclosure of Information on Lead-Based Paint and Lead-Based Paint Hazards (FTHB-3) with borrower's wet initials (copy of seller's signature is acceptable) - 5) HOME FTHB Program Financing Worksheet (FTHB-4) with wet signature(s) - 6) Income Affidavit (FTHB-5) (if applicable) with wet signature(s) - 7) Copy of income source documents for the last two months (e.g., wage statement, interest statement, unemployment compensation statement) for all household members - 8) Copy of 1008 or FLUTS (FHA Loan Underwriting Transmittal Summary) signed and dated by the underwriter - 9) Copy of Signed Sales Agreement, including all counter offers and Transfer Disclosure Statements (do not submit HOME FTHB file on short sale until seller's lender has fully accepted the offer) - 10) Copy of Escrow Instructions Including Vesting Amendment - 11) Copy of Complete Preliminary Report less than 90 days old Including Plat Map - 12) Copy of Completed Loan Application signed by lender and borrower - 13) Copy of Home Inspection for existing homes (Home Inspector must be a member of either the California Real Estate Inspectors Association, the American Society of Home Inspectors or the International Conference of Building Officials) - 14) Copy of the Loan Estimate (including TIL itemization) Signed by Borrower(s) - 15) Copy of Standard Flood Hazard Determination (FEMA Form 81-93) or copy of FEMA website determination. - 16) Last three (3) years of federal tax returns (all pages and schedules)
+Cover Letter indicating mortgage company name and address, contact person, phone and fax numbers, email address, name of applicant, location (address) of home and any other information regarding the loan terms and/or homebuyers.

+- First Time Home Buyer Assistance Reservation (FTHB-1) with wet signature(s) - Certification of Applicant (FTHB-2) with wet signature(s) - Homeownership Notice to Sellers and Disclosure of Information on Lead-Based Paint and Lead-Based Paint

+Hazards (FTHB-3)) with borrower 's wet initials (copy of s seller's signature e is acceptable)

+FTHB Program Financing Worksheet (FTHB-4) with wet signature(s)

+- Income Affidavit (FTHB-5) (if applicable) with wet signature(s) - Income Voluntary Acquisition Informational Notice (FTHB-6) copy of the seller signature is acceptable/ borrowers' wet signature is required. - Two (2) months proof of income with the most current paystubs (or alternative income documentation). - Copy of 1008 or FLUTS (FHA Loan Underwriting Transmittal Summary) signed and dated by the underwriter - Copy of Signed Sales Agreement, including all counter offers and Transfer Disclosure Statements (do not submit the FTHB file for a short sale until seller's lender has fully accepted the offer) - Copy of Escrow Instructions Including a copy of the Vesting Amendment signed by the borrowers - Copy of Complete Preliminary Report less than 90 days old including Plat Map - Copy of Completed Loan Application signed by lender and borrower

+Copy of Home Inspection for existing homes.
+Please email a copy also - (Home Inspector must be a member of either the California Real Estate Inspectors Association, the American Society of Home Inspectors, or the International Conference of Building Officials)

+Copy of the Loan Estimate/Closing Disclosure signed by Borrower(s)

+Copy of the Standard Flood Hazard Determination (FEMA Form 81-93) or copy of FEMA website determination.

+Proof of citizenship for each household member.
+Acceptable documentation includes birth certificates, valid and unexpired US Passports and Permanent Resident Alien cards (legible copy of the front and back)

+Last three (3) years of federal tax returns (all pages and schedules), including the verbiage below.

-PLEASE NOTE: For each year of tax returns submitted the statement "This is a true and exact copy of the tax returns submitted to the IRS" must be added to each tax return with the applicant's wet signature next to the statement.
+PLEASE NOTE: For each year of tax returns submitted the statement "This is a true and exact copy of the tax returns submitted to the IRS" must be added to the bottom of page 1 or page 2 for each tax return year with the applicant's wet signature next to the statement.